Lie algebroid connections, twisted Higgs bundles and motives of moduli spaces: Introduction

-This generalizes the above mentioned result by Simpson for the Hodge moduli space for any Lie algebroid on the given conditions.
-The two equivalent interpretations of the ``same object'' --- $\mathcal{L}$-connections and $\Lambda_{\mathcal{L}}$-modules --- are actually required in this proof.
-For instance, in order to prove smoothness, we make use of the deformation theory for integrable $\SL$-connections, developed in \cite{Tor12}, since deformation theory for $\Lambda$-modules is not yet well-understood in the required generality.
+Part of the proof of this theorem includes the computation of the dimension of $\SM_\SL(r,d)$, establishing (1) of Theorem \ref{thm:geo.top-moduli-Lconnections}.
+We also stress that the two equivalent interpretations of the ``same object'' --- $\SL$-connections and $\Lambda_{\SL}$-modules --- are actually required in this proof.
+For instance, in order to prove smoothness (which is the most intricate part to prove), we make use of the deformation theory for integrable $\SL$-connections, developed in \cite{Tor12}, since deformation theory for $\Lambda$-modules is not yet well-understood in the required generality.
 On the other hand, the proof of the existence of limits of a natural $\CC^*$-action on the $\SL$-Hodge moduli (which is a condition for being semiprojective) is carried out by explicitly using $\Lambda_\SL$-modules rather than $\SL$-connections.

-Let $K(\VarC)$ be the Grothendieck ring of varieties and let $\hat{K}(\VarC)$ be its completion with respect to the Lefschetz motive $\LL=[\mathbb{A}^1]$.
-Let $\mathcal{L}=(L,[\cdot\,,\cdot ],\delta)$ be a Lie algebroid of rank $1$.
-Then, using the previous semiprojectivity result, and making use of the Bialynicki-Birula decompositions of both the $\SL$-Hodge moduli space and of the $L^{-1}$-twisted Higgs bundle moduli space $\SM_{L^{-1}}(r,d)$, we prove the following result, concerning the motives of the moduli spaces $\SM_{\Lambda_\SL}(r,d)$ of $\SL$-connections on $X$ (note that integrability is automatic because $L$ is a line bundle) and also concerning their Hodge structures and $E$-polynomials (cf. Theorem \ref{thm:equalMotive} and Theorem \ref{thm:equalMotive-Chow-Voevodsky}).
+The geometric and topological properties listed in Theorem \ref{thm:geo.top-moduli-Lconnections} are obtained by exploiting the setting arising from Theorem \ref{thm:smothsemiproj}.
+For instance, we prove the following general result by making use of Bialynicki-Birula stratifications \cite{{BB73}} (cf.~Theorem \ref{thm:semiprojectiveMotive}) and their relations with motives.

+\begin{theorem} Let $Y$ be a smooth semiprojective variety together with a surjective $\CC^*$-equivariant submersion $\pi: Y \to \CC$.
+Consider the motivic classes of $\pi^{-1}(0)$ and $\pi^{-1}(1)$ in the completion of the Grothendieck ring of varieties $\hat{K}(\VarC)$.
+Then such classes coincide. \end{theorem}

+Theorem \ref{thm:semiprojectiveMotive-int} allows us to shift the study of the motives of $\SM_\SL(r,d)$ to that of the zero fibre of the $\SL$-Hodge moduli, namely to the moduli space $\SM^{\Dol}_{L^{-1}}(r,d)$ of $L^{-1}$-twisted Higgs bundles.
+Then, working directly on $\SM^{\Dol}_{L^{-1}}(r,d)$ and studying the Bialynicki-Birula decomposition of the moduli space, we prove that the motives of these twisted Higgs moduli spaces do not depend on the line bundle $L$ but rather on its degree (see Figure \ref{fig:mainidea} above).
+Combining both results, we prove item (1) of the theorem below (cf.~Theorem \ref{thm:equalMotive}).
+The other items are proved within the same spirit (cf.~Theorem \ref{thm:equalMotive-Chow-Voevodsky}).